Serving all people by providing personalized health and wellness through exemplary care, education and research.

 De-stress daily.
 Visit a friend.
 Light candles and listen to mood music.
 Take a yoga class.
 Putting yourself on your "to do" list and finding ways to defuse stress will help slow your breathing and heart rate, as you lower your blood pressure.

-If you have to sit down after you clear the dishes, a heart attack could be in your near future.
+If you have to sit down after light activity such as after you clear the dishes, a heart attack could be in your near future.

-Unshakable fatigue and sleeplessness appear to be early warning signs of a woman's heart attack.
+Unshakable fatigue and sleeplessness appear to be early warning signs of a woman's heart disease.
 Other symptoms include:

 Shortness of breath (very common in women)